rantsandruse/pytorch_lstm_04imdb/README.md

 # Day 4: LSTM with IMDB - Does your neural network overfit and why?

-Even a shallow neural network (e.g. an LSTM with one hidden layer) will have tens of thousands of parameters, whereas a deep neural network (e.g. GPT3) could have billions of parameters.
+Even a shallow neural network (e.g. an LSTM with one hidden layer) may have tens of thousands of parameters, whereas a deep neural network (e.g. GPT3) could have billions of parameters.
 In the meantime, training dataset size are typically much smaller than the number of parameters.
 So why don't neural networks terribly overfit?

 ### The concept of overfitting and underfitting in classical machine learning
-This is how the concept of overfitting/underfitting is often explained according to classical machine learning:
+This is how the concept of overfitting/underfitting is oftentimes explained according to classical machine learning theory:

 ![plot](./figures/bias_variance_curve_combined.png)

 [left image source: [Belkin et al, 2020.](https://www.pnas.org/content/116/32/15849.short) right image source: http://scott.fortmann-roe.com/docs/BiasVariance.html]

-In this context, "Underfitting" happens when we have when the model (or function class) H doesn't have enough parameters and is therefore not complex enough to capture the pattern of the training data.
+In this context, "underfitting" happens when the model (or function class) H doesn't have enough parameters and is therefore not complex enough to capture the pattern of the training data.
 Within the underfitting regime, both training and testing error are high (high bias).
 In contrast,"overfitting" happens when the model has many parameters and is too complex.
 It captures too much noise of the training data and does not generalize well to the testing data.
 Within the overfitting regime, training error is relatively low but testing error is relatively high (high variance).

 This curve implies that: